marcglasberg/fast_immutable_collections/README.md

 * `Iterable.sortedReversed` returns a reversed sorted list of the elements of the iterable.
 Note that `Iterable.sorted` can be found in `package:collection/collection.dart`.

-* `updateById` returns a new list where new items are added or updated, by their id.
+* `Iterable.updateById` returns a new list where new items are added or updated, by their id.

-* `isFirst`, `isNotFirst`, `isLast` and `isNotLast` return true if the given item is the same (by identity) as the first/last/not-first/not-last of the items.
+* `Iterable.isFirst`, `isNotFirst`, `isLast` and `isNotLast` return true if the given item is the same (by identity) as the first/last/not-first/not-last of the items.
 This is useful for non-indexed loops where you need to know when you have the given item.

+* `Iterable.as` and `asSet` return a List or Set containing the elements of the iterable.
+  If the Iterable is already a List/Set, return the same instance (nothing new is created).
+  Otherwise, create a new List/Set from it.

 ## 8.2 List extensions